istio/istio.io/content/docs/concepts/network/index.md

         subset: v1
 {{< /text >}}

-Virtual services can specify the destination's DNS host name using the `hosts:` field under `spec:`.
+Virtual services can specify the DNS host name using the `hosts:` field under `spec:`.
 As you can see in the `my-vtl-svc` example, you can use a wildcard for the virtual service configurations to apply to multiple hosts.
-In the `destination:` field of each route, you specify the service and subset that the configuration targets.
-The example configures a route for traffic to reach the `v1` subset of the `my-svc` service from the `my-vtl-svc` virtual service.
+In the `destination:` field of each route, you specify the `host:` of your service and subset that the configuration targets.
 The following diagram shows the configured rule:

 {{< image width="50%"
     link="./net-config-3.svg"